IN THIS SECTION

 Actions to be taken if travel agreement is broken

-The school works closely with the County Council and the Bus Companies and individual bus drivers to ensure that students travel to school safely.
+The school works closely with the respective council and the bus companies to ensure that students travel to school safely.

 Good behaviour is expected of all our students when travelling on buses to and from school and on school related activities or trips.
-This includes travel in the school minibus.
-Members of staff and parents should encourage safety awareness for our students during travel on buses.
+Members of staff and parents/carers should encourage safety awareness for our students during travel on buses.
 Basic requirements are:

 - Follow the instructions of the driver.

-- No student should stand or move from seat to seat whilst the bus is in motion.
+- No student should stand or move from seat to seat or between decks whilst the bus is in motion.

 - If the bus/coach has seat belts the students must wear them.